MattMarkYT/Easier-Anvils/README.md

 - Change the xp cap or the color code symbol to your liking

 ## Confused?
-Any player can run "/easieranvils help" to recieve information on how to use the mod
+Any player can run "/easieranvils help" to receive information on how to use the mod

 ### Not tested for compatibility with other anvil mods.
 It may be incompatible.